 How can marketing improve your business?

-Marketing is the strategy of driving new customers to your business.
-Get it right and you could increase your website traffic, grow your social media presence, and convert people into paying customers.
+Marketing is the strategy of driving new customers to your business and building lasting relationships with them.
+Get it right and you could increase your website traffic, grow your social media presence and build brand loyalty, and convert visitors into paying customers.